therealdydx/Personal-Website/README.md

 - Also looking to build some data science models for analyzing dealflow at Protégé Ventures
 - In the near future, interested in building models using MBTI to assess fit
 - In far future, possibly building a grammar and spell checker in Bahasa Indonesian

+### Fun Facts

+- 🔭 I’m currently working on finishing courses from Coursera and edX, and have quite a few that I'm looking to do
+-
+- 👯 I’m looking to work on two projects in the near future, a grammar and plagiarism checker for Bahasa Indonesian and a university application database for university applicants to gain insights in the region
+- 🤔 I’m looking for help with building more technical competency and a clearer roadmap of what to learn
+- 💬 Ask me about VCs, start-ups, politics, music, football and entertainment :D
+- 😄 Pronouns: He/Him/His
+- ⚡ Fun fact: I play the piano
+- 💻 Skills: C, Python, R, SQL, JavaScript, HTML, CSS, Financial Modelling